MicrosoftDocs/power-automate-docs/articles/customer-managed-keys.md

 As of April 30, 2024, Customer Managed Key (CMK) support for Power Automate cloud flows is now enabled.
 Enablement is restricted to environments without flows present and processing for environments when flows are present in the environment results in warnings.
 This doesn't impact CMK application for other platform components.

 If there are existing flows in the environment being enabled for CMK, a warning message similar to "Power Automate flows are still encrypted with the Microsoft Managed Key" displays.
 In some experiences, a failed status might display.
 To review the Power Automate warning, go to the Enterprise Policy experience.
-New flows created in the environment post CMK application are protected by CMK.
+New flows created in the environment post-CMK application are protected by CMK.

+Support to migrate MMK protected flows in CMK enabled environments is forthcoming.
+When this occurs, customers will be able to migrate MMK protected flows to CMK.

 ### See also